IdreesInc/EEZYbotARM-MK2-Cartesian-Coordinates/README.md

 ### Why?
 Because I want to be able to accurately move my robotic arm by millimeter values rather than trying to guess the necessary angles to set the arm.
 This is for my project [Dave](https://github.com/IdreesInc/Dave), which is a game playing robotic arm.
 As such, it needs super accurate movements otherwise it won't be able to do much of anything.
 ### Why can't you move the arm left or right via coordinates?
 This coordinate system is 2D, which means that you can only move the arm itself and not the base.
 To move the base, just adjust the rot_servo's angle.
-I made it this way because 3D coordinates are not only entirely unnecessary for my use case, but actually make my life harder as just rotating the base is a lot more accurate and requires a lot less math.
-In the end, this coordinate system is really just a cylinder in the end.
 ### Is this being updated?
 Not really, as it is just a snippet of code from the aforementioned [Dave](https://github.com/IdreesInc/Dave) project.
 Except for bug fixes, don't expect much more complexity with this project than there already is.
 ### Can I use this in my code?